 $3,040,000 settlement.
 Represented young man seriously injured from a fall on the Riverfront Renaissance Trail along the Columbia River in Vancouver, Washington.
 Barnard v.
 City of Vancouver, et al., Clark County Superior Court Cause No. 08 2 08484-5.

-$1,800,000 settlement — Counsel hired by a court-appointed receiver to represent an LLC against former managers accused of mismanaging a significant rental complex.
+$1,800,000 settlement.
+Represented a court-appointed receiver overseeing litigation for an LLC against former managers accused of mismanaging a significant rental complex.
 The lawsuit alleged embezzlement, self-dealing, violations of the Washington Consumer Protection Act, negligence, and breaches of various contractual and fiduciary duties.
 The case settled through mediation one month before trial with affirmative dispositive motions pending.
 Johnson Invs.
 Co./Forest Park Estates, LLC v.
-Johnson, Case No. 17-2-08620-2(Pierce Cnty.
-Sup.
-Ct.
-2017).
+Johnson, Pierce County Superior Court Case No. 17-2-08620-2.

 $1,600,000 settlement.
 Represented four former employees asserting that the chief deputy prosecutor showed favoritism to younger employees, subjected older employees to condescending, hostile and demeaning conduct, and made ageist comments.
 Attorneys Stephanie L. Bloomfield and James W. Beck represented the four employees in their lawsuit against Clallam County.
 Case v.
 Clallam County, Jefferson County Superior Court Cause No. 09-2-00072-6.